Illuminate Australian society and your family history using census records from 1788 to 1901

 The earliest systematic collection of information about Australia's residents occurred in 1788.
 The colonies and states regularly collected data in musters or censuses, up until the first Australian (national) census in 1911.

 This guide explains how to find and use information collected in censuses from 1788 to 1901, including records of people, and records of populations (statistics).
-It also includes information about the history of censuses in Australia.
+It also includes tips on finding more census data from 1901 to today, and information about the history of censuses in Australia.

 Taking the census, A/S23/04/81/137